Treating Kidney Stones: Expectant Therapy

 Drink Lots of Water

 Drinking lots of water may help your stone pass.
 Water also dilutes the chemicals in your urine.
 This reduces your risk of forming new stones.
-You may be told to drink 8 twelve-ounce glasses of water a day.
+You may be told to drink 8 12-ounce glasses of water a day.
 Avoid liquids that dehydrate you, such as those containing caffeine or alcohol.

 Strain Your Urine